What You’ll Learn 🎯

 Modal test and analysis manual

-When the Geometry editor tab is used under the Modal Test setup, the geometry are automatically shown on the pre-defined measure displays for MT.
+When the Geometry Editor tab is used within the Modal Test setup, the geometry is automatically displayed on the predefined Measure displays for Modal Testing.

 Importing geometries

-You can Import UNV / UFF (universal file format) geometries from other software (e.g. MEScope or Femap) into DewesoftX.
-Of course, you can also import a geometry that was drawn in DewesoftX's FRF Editor before.
-You can also use Load to open geometries from XML files.
+You can import UNV / UFF (Universal File Format) geometries from other software (e.g., MEScope or Femap) into DewesoftX.
+Of course, you can also import a geometry previously created in DewesoftX’s FRF Editor.
+Additionally, you can use Load to open geometries from XML files.

-On the Geometry tab on the Modal test setup, or from the properties of the Modal geometry widget on the left, select Load of Import.
+In the Geometry tab of the Modal Test setup, or through the properties of the Modal Geometry widget on the left, select Load or Import.

 Drawing a structure